 While the idea of renovating a deck as a “DIY Project” might seem overwhelming, it was actually quite manageable.
 I paid substantially less (scroll to the end to see exactly how much) than I was quoted.

-The entire project took me roughly two days to complete (it can be done in one, but the summer heat was too much for me to handle).
-With a few simple tricks and tips, you can transform your old deck into an “All Decked Out” deck in the matter of a few days!
+The entire project took me roughly two days to complete (you can do it in one, but the summer heat was too much for me to handle).
+With a few simple tricks and tips, you can transform your old deck into an “All Decked Out” deck in a matter of a few days!

 However, if you realize your structural integrity has been compromised, then you might want to replace the entire deck.